 According to Win9x techniques, the menu bar is the primary GUI interaction element, all navigable elements have to be there.
 But the toolbar exists to provide shortcuts to the most commonly used options in the GUI.

 So following that, the hotkeys menu is not used by most of our users, nor is it meant to, and so it shouldn't be a toolbar shortcut.
 Since it is not customizable, we as curators of the emulator have to make the decision to do what is included or not according to what best for the majority, even if it inconveniences some. :/

-#12 Updated by Lucario about 4 years ago
+#12 Updated by Lucario over 4 years ago

 "Most commonly used options" has two different senses.
 It's most commonly used by majority and by hotkey users.

 Saying that it isn't meant to be used by people sounds very biased.
 The freelook and fullscreen needs it and there are some good features that's much better used with hotkeys like save states / frame speed for TAS users.

 #16 Updated by MayImilae over 4 years ago

 What phire was asking for there was additional education, but as I responded, there isn't really education that can be provided.
 The only reason to have a guide would be to inform users that the functionality exists, which we might need to do.
 There is a case to be made that it should be moved out of the Options menu (that was a recent move) but that is a very different discussion.